sanberkHax/real-store/README.md

 # Book Store

 E-Commerce website for books.
-Made with React, Redux and TypeScript.
+Made with React, Redux, Tailwind and TypeScript.

 > :warning: api was provided as a case study.
 I'm only responsible from the frontend.